okta/okta.github.io/_source/_posts/2018-07-11-ci-cd-spring-boot-jenkins-x-kubernetes.md

 - "Wanna try something new and cool? @jenkinsxio is a way to do CI / CD on Kubernetes with auto-deployment to staging environments.
 It's pretty slick!"
 ---

 A lot has happened in the last five years of software development.
 What it means to build, deploy, and orchestrate software has changed drastically.
-There's been a move from hosting software on-premise to public cloud and shift from VMs to containers.
+There's been a move from hosting software on-premise to public cloud and shift from virtual machines (VMs) to containers.
 Containers are cheaper to run than VMs because they require fewer resources and run as single processes.
-Moving to containers has reduced costs, but created a problem of how to run containers at scale.
+Moving to containers has reduced costs, but created the problem of how to run containers at scale.

-[Kubernetes](https://kubernetes.io/) was first open-sourced on June 6th, 2014.
+Kubernetes was first open-sourced on June 6th, 2014.
 Google had been using containers for years and used a tool called Borg to manage containers at scale.
 Kubernetes is the open source version of Borg and has become the de facto standard in the last four years.

 It's journey to becoming a standard was largely facilitated by all the big players jumping on board.
 Red Hat, IBM, Amazon, Microsoft, Oracle, and Pivotal -- every major public cloud provider has Kubernetes support.

 This is great for developers because it provides a single way to package applications (in a Docker container) and deploy it on any Kubernetes cluster.

-## High-Performance Development with CI/CD
+## High-Performance Development with CI/CD, Kubernetes, and Jenkins X

-High performing teams are all the rage.
-Continuous integration, continuous deployment (CI/CD), small iterations, and fast feedback are the building blocks.
-CI/CD can be difficult to setup for your cloud native app.
-You need to automate everything so developers can spend their precious time delivering actual business value.
+High performing teams are almost always a requirement for success in technology and continuous integration, continuous deployment (CI/CD), small iterations, plus fast feedback are the building blocks.
+CI/CD can be difficult to set up for your cloud native app.
+By automating everything, developers can spend their precious time delivering actual business value.

 How do you become a high performing team using containers, continuous delivery, and Kubernetes?
 This is where [Jenkins X](https://jenkins-x.io) comes in.